sputnik1458/java-installer/README.md

 # java-installer
 Installs JDK 8u111 on Linux systems

-You must download the JDK from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-You must dowload a .tar.gz file.
+You can download the JDK from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+It must be a .at.gz file.

 Leave the tar in your downloads folder.
 It can be deleted post-installation.